lsst-dm/dmtn-220/index.rst

 - Using a `TAGGED` collection very directly controls exactly one input dataset type, rather than data IDs that would apply to multiple input and output dataset types and task quanta all over the pipeline (at least until :ref:`feature-per-task-quantum-graph-generation` might allow them to be targeted more precisely).

-- The `TAGGED` collection would naturally be persistent, rather than ephemeral as data ID set uploads would be (until :ref:`feature-queryable-extension-tables`),as requested for provenance reasons by :cite:`DMTN-181`.
+- The `TAGGED` collection would naturally be persistent, rather than ephemeral as data ID set uploads would be (until :ref:`feature-queryable-extension-tables`), as requested for provenance reasons by :cite:`DMTN-181`.
   Making a new `TAGGED` collection for each campaign and updating it within that campaign as necessary, seems a reasonable use of the collection system, as does maintaining one `TAGGED` collection representing our best current exclusion list.
   Neither of these provides strict reproducibility, as a `TAGGED` collection would still be subject to change after being used to drive processing, but we maintain that this is better handled by :ref:`feature-quantum-provenance` anyway.